-Laboratory testing shows polycythemia with Hct > 55%.
-Increased RBC turnover may be reflected as an iron deficiency state (eg, microcythemia), hyperuricemia, and hyperbilirubinemia.
+Laboratory testing shows polycythemia with hematocrit > 55%.
+Increased red blood cell turnover may be reflected as an iron deficiency state (eg, microcythemia), hyperuricemia, and hyperbilirubinemia.
 Iron deficiency can be identified by measuring transferrin saturation and ferritin.

 Chest x-ray usually shows prominent central pulmonary arteries, peripheral pulmonary vessel pruning, and right heart enlargement.

 ECG shows right ventricular hypertrophy, right axis deviation, and, occasionally, right atrial enlargement.